AgentConDier/LRC-Editor/README.md

 * If an audio file is missing its lyrics file, it is colored blue.
 Tapping on it leads you to the creation screen, and also automatically loads the song
 * Free dark mode.
 (Sorry, I just had to)

-(These links link to the original app on the play store, not the forked version) [![Say: Thanks](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://play.google.com/store/apps/details?id=com.cg.lrceditor)
+(The links below link to the original app on the play store, not the forked version)

+[![Say: Thanks](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://play.google.com/store/apps/details?id=com.cg.lrceditor)

 An Android App that helps you to create and edit .lrc files easily